 A second type of metric is one that measures relative growth.
 These metrics compare students' scores to scores of other students who were at the same academic level in the prior year.
-When a teacher has high values for relative growth metrics, the teacher's students have generally higher scores than other district students who started the school year at about the same academic level.
-The two relative-growth metrics being used in the district are CEI and academic peer groups (see below for more information).
+When a teacher has high

 The students' overall performance will be measured in three ways and whichever calculation gives a teacher the most points is what will count for the evaluation.